SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 How much does it cost to sell on CarGurus vs Autotrader?

-CarGurus charges nothing to sellers.
+CarGurus is free for sellers.
 Autotrader charges $9 for cars priced under $10,000 or $49 for cars priced higher, plus 0.99% of your sale price when the car sells (minimum $99).
-For a $15,000 car, expect about $200 in total Autotrader fees.

 Which service has better customer reviews?

-CarGurus has 3.6 stars on Trustpilot from 1,161 reviews.
-Autotrader has 1.4 stars from 512 reviews.
-Common CarGurus complaints mention dealer offers being lower than the online estimate.
 Common Autotrader complaints mention photo upload issues and dealers still contacting sellers despite being a private sale platform.

 Do CarGurus or Autotrader change offers at pickup?

 CarGurus dealer offers are recommendations, not guarantees.
 Many sellers report dealers offering less after inspecting the car in person.
-Autotrader works differently since you negotiate directly with private buyers and set your own price.

 How long are CarGurus offers good for?